HackWatch

 Active threat.
 The incident should still be treated as active until confirmed mitigation or patch adoption is verified.

 The UK's National Cyber Security Centre (NCSC) has developed SilentGlass, a plug-and-play device designed to protect HDMI and DisplayPort connections from cyber espionage threats.
 This new cybersecurity tool addresses the overlooked risk of data interception and malware injection through display interfaces, safeguarding sensitive government and business information.
-This article provides a comprehensive analysis of the threat, the device's capabilities, affected parties, and actionable steps for users to enhance their security posture in 2026 and beyond.
+This article provides a detailed reporting of the threat, the device's capabilities, affected parties, and actionable steps for users to enhance their security posture in 2026 and beyond.

 # NCSC Launches SilentGlass to Combat Cyber Espionage via HDMI and DisplayPort Connections